saltstack/salt/doc/topics/tutorials/writing_tests.rst

 Getting Set Up For Tests
 ========================

-First of all you will need to ensure you install ``nox-py2``.
-This version of nox, allows the tests to run on both python2 and python3.
-Ensure you install ``nox-py2`` and not ``nox`` as this will prevent you from running all the tests.
+First of all you will need to ensure you install ``nox``.

 .. code-block:: bash

-    pip install nox-py2
+    pip install nox

 Test Directory Structure